wp-plugins/nextgen-facebook/readme.txt

 .format-status .ngfb-buttons { display:none; }
 `

-[The Pro version of NGFB Open Graph](http://surniaulula.com/extend/plugins/nextgen-facebook/) includes customized settings for each Post and Page, which allows you to enable/disable social buttons for each particular Post and Page without the use of CSS.
+[The Pro version of NGFB Open Graph](http://surniaulula.com/extend/plugins/nextgen-facebook/) includes customized settings for each Post and Page, which allows you to enable / disable social buttons for each particular Post and Page without the use of CSS.

 == Performance Tuning ==